 - psilocybins (magic mushrooms)

-There has been a great deal of research looking at how psychosis affects the brain and conversely how changes in the brain can trigger symptoms of psychosis.
+There's been a great deal of research into how psychosis affects the brain and how changes in the brain can trigger symptoms of psychosis.

-Researchers also believe that dopamine plays an important role in psychosis.
+Researchers believe dopamine plays an important role in psychosis.

-Dopamine is a neurotransmitter, one of many chemicals that are used by our brain to transmit information from one brain cell to another.
-Dopamine is associated with how we feel something is significant, important or interesting.
+Dopamine is a neurotransmitter, one of many chemicals the brain uses to transmit information from one brain cell to another.
+It's associated with how we feel whether something is significant, important, or interesting.

 Disruption to these important brain functions may explain the symptoms of psychosis.

-Evidence for the role of dopamine in psychosis comes from several sources, including brain scans, and the fact that medications known to reduce the effects of dopamine in the brain also reduce symptoms of psychosis.
-However, illegal drugs known to increase the levels of dopamine in the brain, such as cannabis, cocaine and amphetamines, can trigger psychosis.
+Evidence for the role of dopamine in psychosis comes from several sources, including brain scans and the fact medications known to reduce the effects of dopamine in the brain also reduce the symptoms of psychosis.

 ^^ Back to top

-There is no test to positively diagnose psychosis.
-However, your GP will look at your symptoms and rule out short-term causes, such as drug misuse.
+There's no test to positively diagnose psychosis.
+However, your GP will ask about your symptoms and possible causes.

-- how your moods have been – for example, whether you have been depressed
+- how your moods have been – for example, whether you've been depressed

 - whether you have a family history of mental health conditions, such as schizophrenia

-- about the details of your hallucinations, such as whether you have heard voices
+- about the details of your hallucinations, such as whether you've heard voices

-- about the details of your delusions, such as whether you feel that people are controlling you
+- about the details of your delusions, such as whether you feel people are controlling you

-- a crisis resolution team – a team of different mental health professionals who treat people currently experiencing a psychotic episode, who would otherwise require hospitalisation
+- a crisis resolution team – a team of mental health professionals who treat people who would otherwise require treatment in hospital

 - an early intervention team – a team of mental health professionals who work with people who have experienced their first episode of psychosis